ijerryhale/movies/README.md

 movies demonstrates how to set an initial UITableCell image and then replace that image with a lazily loaded image. movies will also lazy load the computed distance from the Current Location to a given Theater.

+The movies XCode project contains a 'movies_embedded' target which will load an embedded set of Movie data.

 ## Requirements

 - XCode 9